bitplane/example-python-project/README.md

 architecture diagrams and specs - everything you need to actually understand the project in one place.

+Unfortunately you can't `pip install` a path within a git repository, so everything is still at the root in this one.

 ## Docs in Markdown

 Did you know that you can add a `README.md` to any dir and it'll get rendered